agendazhang/Peggle/README.md

 ## Bells and Whistles

+* There is a home button at Level Designer and game screen.
+Once pressed, it will return to the main menu.
+* There is a Play/Pause button at the game screen.
+You can press it to pause the game, or resume a paused game.
+Once paused, the game timer will stop running, the game objects will also stop moving and the cannon cannot be fired.
+Once resumed, the game timer will continue running, the game objects will continue moving and the cannon can once again be fired.
+* The number of blue, orange and green pegs that are currently added are displayed at the top of the Level Designer screen.
+* The number of orange pegs and cannon balls remaining are displayed at the bottom of the game screen.
+* There is a game timer for the game.
+The time remaining is displayed at the bottom left of the game screen.
+It is elaborated in the "Win and Lose Conditions" section.
+* There is a score system for the game.
+It adds up the scores of each shot by the cannon ball.
+For each shot, hitting a blue or green peg gives 10 points and an orange peg gives 100 points.
+The sum is then multiplied by the total number of pegs hit in that shot.
+For example, if you hit 10 blue pegs, 5 orange pegs, and 1 green peg, the total score is (10 * 10 + 5 * 100 + 1 * 10) * (10 + 5 + 1) = 9760.
+The score of the game is displayued at the bottom right of the game screen.
+* There is an extra powerup "Time Boost" if you hit a green peg.
+It is elaborated in the "Powerups" section.
+* If you win the game, the "YOU WIN" popup will also display the total time that you took for the level and the score you obtained.
+* Once a powerup is activated, there will be an animation that displays the name of the powerup on the game board, then fades away.
+* Once the cannon ball enters the bucket, there will be an animation that displays "+1 FREE BALL" on the game board, then fades away.
+* There is music being played in the background of the main menu, Level Designer and game screens.
+* When a powerup is activated, a sound will be played.
+* When the cannon is fired, a sound will be played.
+* When the cannon ball enters the bucket, a sound will be played.
+* When you win the game, a cheerful sound will be played.
+* When you lose the game, a disappointed sound will be played.

 ## Tests
 If you decide to write how you are going to do your tests instead of writing